 Yet another movie we love is Incubus (1966), directed by Leslie Stevens (creator of The Outer Limits) and starring William Shatner.
 (Has anyone else ever noticed that Shatner was in a shit-ton of devil movies back in the 1960s and 1970s?
 Was he a secret Church of Satan member, or what?)
 This is a black-and-white film that was made entirely in the constructed language of Esperanto, so you have to watch it with subtitles.
 It concerns a soldier named Marc (Shatner), who returns injured from a war.
 Marc goes to visit a local well that is said to have miraculous restorative powers, and when he does, he inadvertently catches the eye of a feisty succubus named Kia (played by Allyson Ames).
 Feeling confused by her attraction to him, Kia decides to corrupt Marc’s soul so she can drag him down to hell.
 But nothing she does will work, and the more she tries to thwart him, the more she finds him irresistible.
 Things get ugly when Kia’s fellow demons catch wind of what’s going on.
 I guess even hell isn’t progressive enough to allow for interspecies dating, as Marc is considered to have “defiled” Kia with his goodness.
 So the demons decide to try and kill Marc after nightfall; but the joke’s on them, because they don’t realize they’re really dealing with Captain Kirk.
 Incubus is less a horror film per se than it is a romantic fairy tale with gothic overtones, but it is a remarkably beautiful film to experience, even in black-and-white.
 And I for one am impressed that William Shatner was able to say all his lines in Esperanto and not make it sound like total gibberish.

 The Tonester and I have both continued to watch each of the aforementioned films every year on April 30.
 But perhaps the greatest Walpurgisnacht we ever enjoyed together was in 2005.
 It was on a Saturday that year, and I was living in Houston.
 The Tonester drove down to visit me for the whole weekend, and we hit the city together like bricks fired from a machine gun.
-We roamed every Hooters, strip joint, antique book store, and vintage record shop we could afford, growling the lyrics to all our favorite death metal songs and shouting a random “HAIL SET!” at every turn.
+We roamed every strip club, antique book store, and vintage record shop we could afford at the time, growling the lyrics to all our favorite death metal songs and shouting a random “DUA SET!” at every turn.
 It was perhaps the only time in my life that I have ever felt completely comfortable wearing my spirituality on my sleeve in public.
-It was a weekend full of booze, lewd jokes, hot women, horror flicks, and about a ton and a half of heavy fuckin’ metal.
+It was a weekend full of booze, lewd jokes, horror flicks, and about a ton and a half of heavy fuckin’ metal.
 We really shook the pillars of heaven, and when it was over, we both knew Big Red was mighty pleased.

 “Turn it up to eleven, Hoss!”